Soli Deo gloria

 "Sorry, honey, but I just don't see how the boys could go to Europe," Linda smiled.
 Candace sighed as she leaned against her mom and laid her head against her shoulder.
 Linda smiled again and rubbed her arm.
 "You'll bust them someday."

 Back in Agent P's lair, Carl was showing Perry a new device.
 "Agent P, here is the Amnesia-Inator in a wrist watch.
 Cool, huh?"
 Carl asked as Perry fit the device on his wrist.
-He smiled as he felt it fit comfortably.
+He smiled—it fit comfortably.
 Satisfied, he saluted and walked away, Carl saluting him back.

 "Well, thank you for the lovely time, everyone," Charlene said as they all gathered in the foyer to say goodbye.

 "You've got one strange platypus," Dr. Doofenshmirtz told Lawrence as they shook hands.

 "Well, isn't that dandy?
-Good night," Lawrence smiled.
+Good night, all," Lawrence smiled.

 "Do you want to say goodbye to Perry?"
 Phineas asked as he held up the egg-laying mammal of action.
 Charlene and Vanessa ruffled his fur good-naturedly as Heinz held him up at arm's length.

 "Ya know, I could have swore you were Perry the Platypus—" Dr. Doofenshmirtz started to say when Perry quick as a flash zapped him with the Amnesia-Inator.
 Doof looked stunned for a moment and when he handed Perry back to Phineas, he turned to Charlene and asked, "Where are we?"

-Phineas let down the monotreme who stepped into the living room away from imposing eyes and ears and looked at his wrist watch wanna be.
+Phineas put down the monotreme.
+Perry stepped into the living room away from imposing eyes and ears and looked at his wristwatch wanna-be.

 "Great job, Agent P!
 You've saved the agency and your job!"
 Major Monogram congratulated.
 "Now, about your attitude—" He was cut off by Perry switching the device off with a smile.

 Back in the foyer—"Thanks for the good time, Ferb," Vanessa smiled as she clutched her scrapbook.
 Without hesitation, she gave Ferb a quick peck on the cheek before the Doofenshmirtzs waved goodbye as they walked out the door.

 "Ferb, are you okay?"
 Phineas wondered eagerly as he shook his brother back into reality.